iCliniq Logo

 Welcome to icliniq.com.

-I have gone through the details of the history of your problem provided to us, as well as the clinical photos. (attachment removed to protect patient identity).
-As per the history, distribution of lesions and appearance of lesions on the photos appears to be Miliaria Rubra (in layman terms-prickly heat), which has additionally become flared-up due to sweating, sun-exposure and possibly some local applications.
-To be able to confirm my doubt about this condition, I would need you to answer my small queries:
+I have gone through the details of the history of your problem provided to us, as well as the clinical photos (attachment removed to protect patient identity).
+As per the history, distribution, and appearance of lesions on the pictures, it appears to be Miliaria rubra (in layman's terms-prickly heat), which has additionally become flared up due to sweating, sun exposure, and possibly some local applications.
+To be able to confirm my diagnosis, I would need a few details such as:

-1) How is the prevalent weather in your city as of now and as per your daily home and office routine, do you think you may have sustained a lot of sun exposure and sweating or high temperatures of late?
+1. How is the prevalent weather in your place and your daily home and office routine, do you think you may have sustained a lot of sun exposure and sweating or high temperatures of late?
 If yes, then it goes in favor of this possibility.

-2) Is it too itchy?
-Or itches more on sweating?
+2. Is it too itchy or does it itch more on sweating?

 Based on my presumption that we are dealing with a flared-up version of prickly heat, I would like to suggest the following to you:

-1) Try to keep yourself in cool, air-conditioned environment.
+1. Try to keep yourself in a cool, air-conditioned environment.

-2) Take frequent baths with cool water and non-medicated soap.
-Something like Dove soap would be ideal.
+2. Take frequent baths with cool water and non-medicated soap.

-4) Apply a soothing Lacto calamine based lotion three to four times a day.
-It will give you a soothing feel and also expedite the resolution of your bumps.
+4. Apply a soothing Lacto Calamine-based lotion three to four times a day.
+It will give you a soothing effect and also expedite the resolution of your bumps.

-5) Since it has spread to quite an area of the body, you would additionally need anti-itching drugs by mouth.
-I would suggest you procure and take Cetirizine 10 mg.
-Take one tablet daily after dinner for 10-15 days.
+5. Since it has spread to other areas of the body, you would additionally need oral anti-itching drugs.
+I suggest you procure and take Cetirizine 10 mg.
+Take one tablet daily after dinner for 10 to 15 days.
 Although drowsiness is seen in very few patients who take Cetirizine, beware of its remote possibility.

-6) I would also like to recommend the application of a mild steroidal lotion over the affected parts for at least 7-10 days to expedite the resolution of your symptoms.
+6. I would also recommend the application of a mild steroid lotion over the affected parts for at least seven to 10 days to expedite the resolution of your symptoms.
 Apply Desowen (Desonide) lotion over the affected parts twice a day for five days followed by once a day for another five days, and then stop.

 I hope this helps.